yuxi-liu-wired/statopolis/README.md

 # Stratopolis

-This is a Java implementation of the boardgame Stratopolis, written for the [COMP1140 course in Australian National University, 2016](https://web.archive.org/web/20180514193201/https://programsandcourses.anu.edu.au/2016/course/COMP1140).
+This is a Java implementation of the boardgame [Stratopolis](https://www.boardgamegeek.com/boardgame/125022/stratopolis), published by Gigamic in 2012.
+I wrote it as the final project for the [COMP1140 course in Australian National University, 2016](https://web.archive.org/web/20180514193201/https://programsandcourses.anu.edu.au/2016/course/COMP1140).
 The assignment started with a code template, upon which I coded the rest.

-Implemented in Java and JavaFX.
+Coded in Java and JavaFX.

+### Game instructions

+For general rules of Stratopolis, please search online.

+For my implementation specifically, Green always moves first.
+There are two AI players available:

+* `RandomPlayer` plays randomly;
+* `OneLookaheadPlayer` plays the minimax strategy with one step lookahead.

 Example screenshot: ![gui_screenshot](presentation/images/gui_screenshot.png)

 ### File structure